gautierpetit/meta-labeling-alpha-filter/README.md

 Full tables/figures are in the [case report PDF](docs/Meta-Labeling%20Alpha%20Filter%20-%20Case%20Report.pdf) and under `results/` & `figures/`.

 [⬇️ Download the PDF](<docs/Meta-Labeling%20Alpha%20Filter%20-%20Case%20Report.pdf>?raw=1)

+This is a deployable quant build: rigorous data hygiene, explicit out-of-sample protocol, calibration-first modeling, probability-aware execution, and realistic frictions.
+It demonstrates the ability to take a noisy baseline and ship a disciplined, auditable trading process that fits a broader portfolio (e.g., 50/50 with SPY).

 ---

 ## What this repo contains